 - Chemical odors on a person or their clothes

-- Stains, such as from paint, on a person’s hands, clothing or face
+- Stains of paint or similar substances on a person’s hands, clothing or face

 - Empty cans or rags soaked with a chemical smell

 - Appearing as “drunk”

 - Dilated pupils

 Because inhalant abuse can cause several effects on the mind and body, it is important to seek timely treatment for the dependence or addiction, from a certified addiction expert so that one can attain recovery before it is late.
 Without timely or proper treatment, inhalant abuse or addiction can be fatal.